kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/managing-stress-breathing-and-mindfulness.md

 **Answer the questions in the padlet below.**

-- Do you deal with stress?
+- Do you get stressed?
 In what situations?
 - How has your stress impacted your mind or body?
-- What methods have you used to combat your stress?
+- What methods have you used to combat your stress in the past?
 Which ones have been effective?

 </aside>